neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 ### Multiple comparisons correction

 Most of the time, you will want to follow up your meta-analysis with some form of multiple comparisons correction.
 For this, NiMARE provides Corrector classes in the `correct` module.
-Specifically, there are two Correctors: `FWECorrector` and `FDRCorrector`.
+Specifically, there are two Correctors: [`FWECorrector`](https://nimare.readthedocs.io/en/latest/generated/nimare.correct.FWECorrector.html) and [`FDRCorrector`](https://nimare.readthedocs.io/en/latest/generated/nimare.correct.FDRCorrector.html).
 In both cases, the Corrector supports a range of naive correction options relying on [`statsmodels`' methods](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html).

 In addition to generic multiple comparisons correction, the Correctors also reference algorithm-specific correction methods, such as the `montecarlo` method supported by most coordinate-based meta-analysis algorithms.

-Correctors are initialized with parameters, and they have a `transform` method that accepts a `MetaResults` object and returns an updated one with the corrected maps.
+Correctors are initialized with parameters, and they have a `transform` method that accepts a `MetaResult` object and returns an updated one with the corrected maps.

 ```python
 mc_corrector = nimare.correct.FWECorrector(